Shuswap Healing Centre FAQ

 Designated parks are identified in the District of Sicamous Parks Regulation Bylaw No. 393, 2000.

-Further, there will be no overnight stays of any kind for patients at the Shuswap Healing Centre.
+Further, there will be no overnight stays of any kind for patients at the Sicamous Health Centre.
 The term "Health Stay Suites" is in reference to accommodations for allied health professionals.
 Provision of Health Stay Suites will reduce the cost of providing accommodations to travelling medical professionals, that would otherwise be borne by the District.
 These suites, may, however, be used for patients for day use only if the health care provider deems it necessary.

 In 2018, the District received funding from the Plan H Grant (BC Healthy Communities) to develop a community wellness plan and in 2019, a Community Wellness Committee (CWC)—comprised of eight community group representatives—was formed and conducted numerous engagement events and workshops .
 The resulting “Live More Live Well Strategy” was created to “consider the critical and interconnected role our Social, Economic, Natural and Built environments” and “foster a strong and healthy community where all individuals can reach their full potential.”
 The project supports guiding principles for community growth and priorities included in the Official Community Plan including: Town Centre Revitalization, Encourage and Enhance Community Beautification, Encourage, Enhance and Develop Community Connectivity, Encourage Age Diversity, Expand and Improve Municipal Infrastructure, Enhance and Preserve the Natural Environment, Promote Commercial and Marine Development, Encourage Economic Development and Diversify the Economy, Encourage and Support Attainable Housing.